MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

 - Your Mac's CPU must be able to support the Hypervisor Framework.

-If your Mac meets these criteria, the Android emulator will automatically use the Hypervisor Framework for acceleration (even if HAXM is installed).
+If your Mac meets these criteria, the Android emulator will automatically use the Hypervisor Framework for acceleration.
 If you are not sure if Hypervisor Framework is supported on your Mac, see the [Troubleshooting](~/android/get-started/installation/android-emulator/troubleshooting.md?tabs=vsmac#hypervisor-issues) guide for ways to verify that your Mac supports Hypervisor.